llogiq/llogiq.github.io/_posts/2015-06-04-workflows.md

 }
 ```

-There are two things at play here: First we actually deny our (yet
+There are two things at play here: First I actually deny our (yet
-unwritten) lint, then we mark the line where the lint will show the
+unwritten) lint, then I mark the line where the lint will show the
 error with "`//~ERROR`" and the start of the error message.

-Next, we actually define the lint.
+Next, I actually define the lint.
 I'm going to create a new file,
-because I think we'll be adding more variations of this in the future.
+because I think I'll be adding more variations of this in the future.

 I usually use `syntax::ast::*` directly.
 Though it has bitten me once
 when writing the